-Initial Numbers The largest number in the list All the numbers in the list (in ascending order) How many numbers are there in the list?
-Winner Player 1 Player 2
+Initial Numbers The smallest number in The largest number in your All numbers in a sequence (in ascending How many numbers are there in Winner Player 1 Player 2 your sequence sequence order) your sequence?

 The teacher can also make this table on the board.
-After all the students finish playing the game a few times, collect some responses from the students and fill in the table.
+After all the students finish playing the game a few times, collect some responses from the students to fill in the table.
 (It is fun to play the game the first few times.
-However, the teacher should stop the game and start a discussion, when she feels that the students are getting tired or bored of repeating the game.)
+However teacher should stop the game and start a discussion, when he/she feels that the students are getting tired of bored of repeating the game.)

-Please see the section 'Mathematical and pedagogical explanations' before recording students' responses on the board.
+Please see the section- 'Mathematical and pedagogical explanations' before recording students' responses on the board.
 Ensure that a sufficient number of examples that help generate some conjectures, are on the board.

 The teacher can then invite the students to look for patterns in the filled table.
 Ask the students to generalize the patterns and make conjectures.
-Write down each conjecture on the board and encourage the students to examine whether it holds, by generating more examples, or can be refuted by generating a counter-example.
+Write down each conjecture on the board and encourage students to examine whether it holds, by generating more examples, or it can be refuted it by generating a counter-example.
 Help the students see that verifying the conjecture for any number of examples does not amount to a proof, and that one counter-example is sufficient to disprove a conjecture.
-Encourage the students to come up with proofs of their conjectures.
+Encourage students to come up with proofs of their conjectures.

-Some of the conjectures that the students might come up with, and the ways to handle these are discussed in the section 'Mathematical and pedagogical explanations'.
+Some of the conjectures that the students might come up with, and the ways to handle them are discussed in the section 'Mathematical and pedagogical explanations'.
 However, it is possible that students come up with conjectures that are not listed here.
-In this case, take the conjectures one-by-one, verify, refute or prove the conjecture as the case may be, and familiarise the students with these processes.
+In this case, take the conjectures one-by-one, verify, refute or prove the conjecture as the case may be, and familiarise students with these processes.

-Task 2: Predict the numbers in the list
+Task 2: Predict the sequence

-Let us assume that the following are the initial numbers in the game.
+Let us assume that following are the initial numbers in the game.
 Based on these, can you predict the numbers that you will arrive at, while playing the game?

-(Hint: If you are stuck, look at the table you just made.
-See if there is any relationship between the initial numbers and the numbers in the list.)
+[Hint: If you are stuck, look at the table you just made.
+See if there is any relationship between the initial numbers and the numbers in the list.]

-Predict all the numbers in the list if:
+1. Predict all the numbers in the list if:

-1. The initial numbers are 9 and 15.
+i.
+The initial numbers are 9 and 15.

-2. The initial numbers are 20 and 9.
+ii.
+The initial numbers are 20 and 9.

-3. The initial numbers are 13 and 17.
+iii.
+The initial numbers are 13 and 17.

-4. The initial numbers are 7 and 35.
+iv.
+The initial numbers are 7 and 35.

-5. How did you predict the numbers for each example?
+2. How did you predict the numbers for each example?
 Did you notice any patterns across the examples?

-The teacher then can engage students in a discussion on how they can justify that their strategy for finding the numbers in the list will always work.
-Please study the section

-'Mathematical and pedagogical explanations' for suggestions/ideas on how to lead this discussion.
+The teacher then can engage students in a discussion on how can they justify that their strategy for finding the numbers in the list will always work.
+Please study the section 'Mathematical and pedagogical explanations' for suggesstions/ideas on how to lead this discussion.

-6. Now that you know the strategy for finding the list, can you predict a strategy that will ensure that one of the players will always win this game?
+3. Now that you know the strategy for finding the list, can you predict the strategy that will ensure that one of the players will always win the game?
 (Which player can adopt this strategy and always win?)